PART 36: QUESTION EVERYTHING

-“I suppose,” she said.
+“I suppose,” Luci agreed.
 She offered up a small smile.
 “Please, don’t think I’m unsympathetic.
 I really wish there was something more we could try.
 But with no time machine, no information about Julie’s whereabouts, and no way for us to understand, let alone treat Carrie’s condition, we HAVE to move on.
-Otherwise… I don’t know.
+If we obsess… I don’t know.
 Maybe we will all go nuts.”

 “I hope not,” Frank sighed.
 “Give me one more night though.
 To reflect.
 Inspiration could strike.”